luisjoliva/ai4citizen_collaborative/README.md

 # ai4citizen_collaborative

 The system requires using the Team Formation docker container.
-It can be found in this URL: https://www.ai4eu.eu/resource/edu2comapi along a document explaining how to install it, turn it on and consume it.
+It can be found on this URL: https://www.ai4eu.eu/resource/edu2comapi along a document explaining how to install it, turn it on and consume it.
-Download the files, decompress it and follow the instructions of that document.
+Download the files, decompress them and follow the instructions of the abovementioned document.
 Using this command, you can turn on the container:

 docker run -p 5000:5000 --name teamformation teamformation:latest